stratdev3/SimpleW/documentation/simplew/docs/addons/swagger.md

 - No impact on request handling
 - Best-effort reflection, never required configuration

-If the module cannot infer something reliably, it simply omits it instead of guessing.
+If the helper cannot infer something reliably, it simply omits it instead of guessing.

 ## What this module is NOT

-This module intentionally does **not** :
+This package intentionally does **not** :
 - generate full DTO schemas
 - replace a full OpenAPI authoring tool
 - validate requests or responses
 - enforce API contracts
 - require Swagger attributes everywhere

-It is meant to document **what SimpleW actually routes**, nothing more.
+It documents **what SimpleW actually routes**, nothing more.